blueOkiris/Game-Card/README.md

 __Set up Libraries:__

-1) Download the TinyWireM library from: https://github.com/adafruit/TinyWireM
+1) Download the SoftwareWire library from the library manager
-2) Install it to your Arduino's libraries folder
-3) Copy the folders in the repo's libraries/ subdirectory to your Arduino libraries folder
+2) Copy the folders in the repo's libraries/ subdirectory to your Arduino libraries folder